mccoderpy/discord.py-message-components/docs/api.rst

         The US West region for VIP guilds.

+.. class:: VideoQualityMode

+    Specifies the camera video quality for all channel participants in a :class:`VoiceChannel` / :class:`StageChannel`.

+    .. attribute:: auto
+         Automatic set per-user for optimal performance.

+    .. attribute:: full

+        The quality is enforced to 720p for all participants.

+    .. attribute:: 720p
+        An aliase to :attr:`.full`

 .. class:: VerificationLevel

     Specifies a :class:`Guild`\'s verification level, which is the criteria in